dilettagoglia/impl-NN-from-scratch/remarks_project.md

         - Evaluation of the network with a target vector ✓
 - Some trials for screening phase
 - Model Selection
-    - Hold-out
+    - Hold-out ✓
-    - K-fold cross validation
+    - K-fold cross validation ✓
     - Grid Search
+    - Random Search